acrobaticcow/Mount-Hollow-Design-Document/Levels/Level 1/Level 1.md

 Layout ideas
 * zigzag layout: %% Test platforming abilities, teach the player how to [[Pogo (en-US)]],  %% --> Shouldn't, learned from Hollow Knight, introduce this mechanic gradually, this is a useful and slightly difficult and advanced mechanic to pull through.

+I think i am going to have another burn out